homesbycounty

 What is the median rent in the United States?

-Is it data from the U.S. Census Bureau reliable?
+Is the U.S. Census Bureau data reliable?

 Yes.
 The data on HomesByCounty comes from the U.S. Census Bureau's American Community Survey (ACS), which is the most comprehensive source of demographic and housing data in the United States.
 The 5-year estimates represent the most reliable county-level data available.